fallais/hermes/README.md

 ### As a Docker container

-It can (or must) be deployed in a Docker container as follow :
+It can also be deployed in a Docker container, it is only 20MB.

 `docker run -d --name gobirthday -e CRON="30 11 * * *" -v contacts.json:/app/contacts.json -v providers.json:/app/providers.json fallais/gobirthday`